intel-unesp-mcp/infieri2019-session1/README.md

 The new vector instruction set AVX-512, available on the new Xeon Phi KNL, provides support for indirection called Confliction Detection.
 Now perform the same compilation but using -xhost which sets up the compiler to use the highest vector instruction set available, in this case AVX-512:

 ```
-[phi04]$ icc vect.c -o vectAVX512 -O3 -qopt-report5 -xhost
+[KNL-SERVER]$ icc vect.c -o vectAVX512 -O3 -qopt-report5 -xhost
 ```

 Now the loop on function hist was vectorized using AVX-512.

-Try to run this code on **phi02** and note that it is not possible due to the lack of the AVX-512 instruction set on the VPU of Xeon Phi first generation.
+Try to run this code on **SERVER** and note that it is not possible due to the lack of the AVX-512 instruction set on the VPU of Xeon Phi first generation.

 **2.2.8**  When the MCDRAM is setup in flat mode a unit of 16 GB with high bandwidth is exposed as independent NUMA nodes.